bheimbu/annoSnake/docs/source/step_by_step.rst

 |

-Gene prediction of MAGs is performed by `Prokka 1.14.6 <https://github.com/tseemann/prokka>`_, using the *--metagenome* option.
+Gene prediction of MAGs is performed by `Prokka 1.14.6 <https://github.com/tseemann/prokka>`_, using the ``--metagenome`` option.

 |

-Predicted protein sequences are annotated with `MicrobeAnnotator <https://github.com/cruizperez/MicrobeAnnotator>`_ with *-diamond* search against the `KEGG database <https://www.genome.jp/kegg/pathway.html>`_.
+Predicted protein sequences are annotated with `MicrobeAnnotator <https://github.com/cruizperez/MicrobeAnnotator>`_ with ``-diamond`` search against the `KEGG database <https://www.genome.jp/kegg/pathway.html>`_.

 .. note::

-  For MAGs, pathway completeness is assessed based on presence/absence not on TPM values, in contrast to CDS in gut metagenomes (see :ref:`abundance`).
+  For MAGs, pathway completeness is assessed based on presence/absence not on TPM values (see :ref:`abundance`).

 .. code::

-  results_paired_end/MAGs/
+  {OUTDIR}/MAGs/
-  ├── above_threshold_bins/ # bins with minimum completeness and maximum contamination as specified in :ref:`params_yaml`
+  ├── above_threshold_bins/ # bins with minimum completeness and maximum contamination as specified (see above)
   |       ├── $SAMPLE1
   │       ├── $SAMPLE2
   │       └── ...